okirch/freemap/README.md

 exotic probes are possible as well.

 Finally, the services scan will probe whether services are listening on UDP and TCP ports.

+Note, the goal is for freemap to save reachability information (and additional stuff, like topology, rtt estimates etc) across invocations.
+This is not implemented yet, however.